b-lukaszuk/BS_wJ_eng/contents/caesar.md

 sco(s)
 ```

-And indeed, even the file name indicates that it is the Book of Genesis.
+And indeed, even the file name indicates that it is (a part of) the Book of
+Genesis.